 Make them feel valued.
 They will work with you, not against you, if you treat them with respect.

 Less specificity, more puzzle piecing

-Ask questions to piece together the puzzle of mapping the organization, uncovering who you should be talking to.
+Ask questions to piece together the puzzle of mapping the organization and uncover who you should be talking to.
 Be curious.

-Lastly, have your clear benefit pitch (why change, why now, why you) ready and waiting in the hopper.
-Just in case you’re connected to the decision maker on that first call.
+Lastly, have your clear benefit pitch (why change, why now, why you) ready and waiting in the hopper, just in case you’re connected to the decision maker on that first call.

 Step 3: Post

 Additionally, I like to have clients record meaningful conversations and disposition calls with specific codes that help us better understand the nuances of the pipeline.

 Having impeccable, up-to-date prospect information in your CRM is the key to building a predictable and consistent pipeline.